Hemingway’s Paris with Claudine Hemingway

 Book a TOUR

-Tour available for September 2019, and filling up, contact me to see what is available and what you would like to see.
-Most tours last 2 1/2-3 hours and always finish with a glass of Champagne, because why not, it’s Paris!
+Tour available January 17th-January 31st and April & May 2020, contact me to see what is available and what you would like to see.
+Most tours last 2 1/2-3 hours and always finish with a glass of Champagne at L’Avant Comptoir de la Terre, because why not, it’s Paris!
 Email me at: Claudine@claudinehemingway.com